How to choose the best course for you

-In the ever-growing landscape of Yoga studies, it can be increasingly difficult to know what really makes a good Yoga teacher training.
-We offer some points of reflection to help you.
+In the ever-growing landscape of Yoga courses, it can be increasingly difficult to know what really makes a good Yoga studies or Teacher Training course.

-So here a 6 things to consider to help you make the right choice…
+6 things to consider to help you make the right choice…

 1. Does it feel like the ‘right fit’ for you?